 Whitewater rafting and kayaking in Montana’s Glacier National Park is not for the faint of heart.
-The rivers begin to rage as soon as the snow melt begins it annual flow from the mountain peaks to the valleys below, which have made a habit of producing some of the most epic rapids in all of North America for the last 7,000 years.
+The rivers begin to rage as soon as the snow melt begins its annual flow from the mountain peaks to the valleys below.
+This snow melt produces some of the most epic rapids in all of North America for the last 7,000 years.

-However, this region is not all about surviving the next set of whitewater, as there are also calm, placid glacial lakes that provide for peaceful canoeing, paddle boarding and wind powered pleasure.
+However, this region is not all about surviving the next set of whitewater.
+There are also calm, placid glacial lakes that provide for peaceful canoeing, paddle boarding, and wind-powered pleasure.

-For those who want to pinpoint the most challenging time so they can extract the most out of their whitewater adventure, early June is when the real river action kicks into gear, as the rapids can change from Class II to Class IV in the blink of an eye.
+For those who want to pinpoint the most challenging time so they can extract the most out of their whitewater adventure, early June is when the real river action kicks into gear.
+The rapids can change from Class II to Class IV in the blink of an eye.

-For anyone who has taken a ride down Class III rapids, it is known that these are no joke.
-For those looking for a consistent thrill on the waves of flowing whitewater, the Middle Fork may provide them with the ultimate rafting experience.
-During the spring and early summer the Middle Fork of the Flathead can produce rapids that peak at Class III, which is sure to get the heart pumping as you navigate down the churning river.
+For anyone who has taken a ride down Class III rapids, these are no joke.
+The Middle Fork can provide an ultimate rafting experience for those looking for a consistent thrill on the waves of flowing whitewater.
+During the spring and early summer, the Middle Fork of the Flathead can produce rapids that peak at Class III.
+This is sure to get the heart pumping as you navigate down the churning river.

-For those looking for a longer journey, they may look to the North Fork as providing the extended stay on the river they desire.
-The journey begins just south of Canada, taking rafters on a 60-mile whitewater journey through unparalleled wilderness beauty that is surrounded by the rugged and majestic mountain ranges that encompass this unique countryside.
+The North Fork, however, can provide an extended stay on the river for those looking for a longer journey.
+The journey begins just south of Canada, taking rafters on a 60-mile whitewater journey through unparalleled wilderness beauty.
+The rugged and majestic mountain ranges that encompass this unique countryside will surround you.

-Beyond the rafting adventures, there are also an abundance of kayak and canoe trips to be experienced on the many lakes, including Lake McDonald, the largest lake in the park.
+Beyond the rafting adventures, there is also an abundance of kayak and canoe trips to be experienced on the many lakes, including Lake McDonald, the largest lake in the park.

-If your journey takes you to Swiftcurrent Lake, be sure to take along your camping and backpacking gear, as the lake provides access to many trailheads that can lead you to a view of Grinnell Glacier.
+If your journey takes you to Swiftcurrent Lake, be sure to take along your camping and backpacking gear.
+The lake provides access to many trailheads that can lead you to a view of Grinnell Glacier.

 Many lodging options are available, which range from the simple knotty pine forest cabins to luxury lodges.
 Many of the lodges have cabins in addition to comfortable rooms, and most of the cabins come with a campfire pit.